Thought Leadership • April 12, 2025

 Rule 12g3-2(b) Exemption

 There are exceptions to note, including Rule 12g3-2(b).
 As a reminder, Rule 12g3-2(b) exempts FPIs from needing to register securities if the securities are primarily traded outside of the U.S. The company may self-certify and does not need to request exception from the SEC in this instance.
+Disclosure obligations must be met, or else there is a risk of losing the exemption.

 Exceptions aside, there are SEC forms foreign private issuers must complete.
-Here’s what foreign corporate issuers need to know about those forms:
+Here’s what foreign issuers need to know about those forms:

 • Form F-1: When an FPI intends to go public in the U.S., it must file this form.